Why 5-Minute Timers Work: Psychology Behind Short Focus Bursts

 The Science of Attention Spans

 The 5-minute interval represents a duration short enough that most people can maintain complete focus without mental wandering, yet long enough to accomplish meaningful work.
-It's a sweet spot for concentrated effort.
+It's a sweet spot for concentrated effort that aligns with our brain's natural attention rhythms.
+This makes it ideal for both mindfulness timer sessions and intensive work periods.

 Building Habits Through Micro-Commitments